sbr075/envoke-rs/modules/envoke/README.md

 - **Configurable Default Values:**
   - Support default values as field type defaults, static values, or function return values.
   - Defaults can be used independently or as a fallback if no environment variable is found.
+  - Note that defaults are not ran through validation or parsing functions.

 - **Custom Parsing Support:**
   - Transform environment variable values before field assignment.